bitburner-official/bitburner-src/doc/CONTRIBUTING.md

 - Rebase your branch if necessary.
 - When submitting the pull request, make sure that the base fork is _bitburner-official/bitburner-src_ and the base is _dev_.
-- Do not check in any generated files under `doc\`.
-The documentation is built automatically by ReadTheDocs.

 ## Deploying a new version